inplayer-org/docs/docs/jssdk.md

 }).then(data => { /* handle paypal data here */ }
 ```

 After the call is successful, you will get the neccessary PayPal data for the external payment.
-In the response, you will have the endpoint url, which will be either a Sandbox PayPal for development, or a standard PayPal URL for production mode.
-Use the 'data.endpoint' value to make a redirect link to PayPal and create your PayPal button.
+The response will carry the endpoint URL, which will either be a Sandbox PayPal for development, or a standard PayPal URL for production mode.
+In order to make a redirect link to PayPal and create your PayPal button use the 'data.endpoint' value.

 ## How to Validate Content Access